 Calling all chocolate lovers!
-These hand-rolled truffles explode with flavor with pure passion fruit and a creamy milk chocolate ganache.
+These Passion Fruit Milk Chocolate Hand-Rolled Truffles are an explosian of flavor with pure passion fruit and a creamy milk chocolate ganache.
 It literally melts in your mouth!
 Make these truffles easily at home and enjoy them yourself or give as gifts to loved ones!

 What are chocolate truffles?

 Chocolate truffles are small chocolate treats that typically have a creamy ganache filling and are rolled in some sort of topping like coconut, cocoa powder, chopped nuts, etc.

 There are numerous recipes for little chocolate balls of heaven like these, but the true chocolate ganache truffles are the best in our humble opinion.
 A ganache is not difficult to make and is simply a combination of cream and chocolate that can be used as a frosting, glaze, or made thicker as a filling like in these truffles.